ProjectProRepo/Mini-Chatbot-Python-Project/README.md

 # Mini Chatbot Project in Python with Source Code
 A Python-based chatbot that utilizes Natural Language Processing (NLP) techniques to process user inputs and provide appropriate responses.
 This project demonstrates key steps in building a chatbot, including preprocessing text, training a neural network model, and designing interactive conversations.

+## Features
+- Interactive and responsive chatbot for text-based inputs.
+- Utilizes Bag of Words (BoW) for feature extraction.
+- Customizable intents with responses provided in intents.json.
+- Neural network model built with TensorFlow/Keras.
+- Designed to be lightweight and easy to modify.

+## File Structure
+- **intents.json** contains predefined patterns, tags, and responses for the chatbot.
+- The .ipynb notebook file has the Python code implementing the chatbot with detailed explanations.
+- README.md has the documentation for the project (this file).

+## Requirements
+To run this project, ensure the following dependencies are installed:
+- tensorflow
+- numpy
+- nltk
+You can install them using pip: pip install tensorflow numpy nltk

 ## Steps to Run the Project

 1. **Mount Google Drive**